BenBagBag/microsoft-authentication-library-for-js/1-Authentication/0-sign-in-vanillajs/README.md

 1. Open the `App\public\authConfig.js` file.
 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-javascript-spa` app copied from the Azure portal.
 1. Find the placeholder `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For instance, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
-If you don't have your tenant domain name, learn how to [read your tenant details](https://review.learn.microsoft.com/azure/active-directory/external-identities/customers/how-to-create-customer-tenant-portal#get-the-customer-tenant-details).
+If you don't have your tenant primary domain name, learn how to [read your tenant details](https://review.learn.microsoft.com/en-us/entra/external-id/customers/how-to-create-external-tenant-portal?branch=main#get-the-external-tenant-details).

 ### Step 4: Running the sample